littlehorse-enterprises/lh-quickstart-java/README.md

 ## Register Workflow

-Let's run the `Main` app with the `register` argument, which does two things:
+Let's run the `Main` app with the `register` argument, which does 3 things:

-1. Registers a `TaskDef` named `verify-identity` with the LittleHorse Server.
+1. Registers the `verify-identity`, `notify-customer-verified`, and `notify-customer-not-verified` task definitions (`TaskDef`s) with the LittleHorse Server.
-2. Registers a `TaskDef` named `notify-customer-verified` with the LittleHorse Server.
+2. Registers an `ExternalEventDef` named `identity-verified` with the LittleHorse Server.
-3. Registers a `TaskDef` named `notify-customer-not-verified` with the LittleHorse Server.
-4. Registers a `WfSpec` named `quickstart` with the LittleHorse Server.
+3. Registers a `WfSpec` named `quickstart` with the LittleHorse Server.

 A [`WfSpec`](https://littlehorse.io/docs/server/concepts/workflows) specifies a process which can be orchestrated by LittleHorse.
 A [`TaskDef`](https://littlehorse.io/docs/server/concepts/tasks) tells LittleHorse about a specification of a task that can be executed as a step in a `WfSpec`.